 The concept is gaining ground in the education sector, so what exactly is it and what does it mean for learning and development (L&D)?
 The main thrust of flipped learning is that the learner is given materials (online video, for example) to look at outside of the classroom so that those materials can then be discussed back in the classroom.
-What is flipped learning?
-Quick-fire links
+Supporting Students in a #Flipclass « Educator.
+I saw a tweet come through the feed this morning from Brad Campbell and Vanessa Alander regarding the practice of “implementing” a flipped classroom without appropriate support for students.

-Flip your classroom through reverse instruction Have you ever experienced the unique and rare moment when, after doing something the same way for year and years, you have an epiphany and wonder, "why am I doing it this way?"
-Most of the time the answer is tradition, that's the way we've always done it.
+" Most of the time the answer is tradition, that's the way we've always done it.
 At one time, there probably was a sound, logical, reasonable explanation for the decision to do it that way.
 Take, for example, the Bodleian Library in Oxford.
 It is one of the world's literary repositories and one of the largest libraries in the world.
 It has within its vaults every book published in the English language after 1911, and a lot of those published before that time.
+Flipped classroom - no more.
 It seemed like a good idea.

 It worked for a while.
 How do I know?
 Because in class, more kids would take the initiative to come to me with questions regarding understanding rather than procedure.
 Because kids were getting group practice on sophisticated (more or less) questions done in class.
-Flipped classroom - no more
+Parents and the Flipped Classroom (part 1) Flipping the classroom.
+It's time.

 For years I've been talking about how online learning creates a "reversal of fortune," because in a classroom the student is entirely on the teacher's turf, but as soon as you put learning online it's the opposite.

 Thanks to screencasting software, anyone can do it.
 So what's stopping you now from making your own how-to videos?
 Try out one of these 12 tools and get to making your first video!
-Free
+Free.